AllenInstitute/Omics2Ann/README.md

 ```
 python3 create_anndata.py --dtypes data_types.csv
 ```
-8. `Optionally`, you can change the working directory with the following flag
+8. `Optionally` you can change the working directory with the following flag
 ```
 python3 create_anndata.py --setwd /path/to/working_directory
 ```